Lectures on LHC Physics: QCD

 Just a side remark for completeness: a one loop integral which has no intrinsic mass scale is the two-point function with zero mass in the loop and zero momentum flowing through the integral: $B(p^2=0;0,0)$.
 It appears for example in the self energy corrections of external quarks and gluons.
 Based on dimensional arguments this integral has to vanish altogether.
 On the other hand, we know that like any massive two-point function it has to be ultraviolet divergent $B \sim 1/\epsilon_\text{UV}$ because setting all internal and external mass scales to zero is nothing special from an ultraviolet point of view.
 This can only work if the scalar integral also has an infrared divergence appearing in dimensional regularization.
 We can then write the entire massless two-point function as

 keeping track of the divergent contributions from the infrared and the ultraviolet regimes.
-For this particular integral they precisely cancel, so the result for $B(0;0,0)$ is zero, but setting it to zero too early will spoil any ultraviolet and infrared finiteness tests in practical calculations.
+For this particular integral they precisely cancel, so the result for $B(0;0,0)$ is zero, but setting it to zero too early will spoil any ultraviolet and infrared finiteness test.
 Treating the two divergences strictly separately and dealing with them one after the other also ensures that for ultraviolet divergences we can choose $\epsilon >0$ while for infrared divergences we require $\epsilon <0$.